MarvTr/quicksilver/README.md

 ### Constructor parameters

 - $endpoint
     - set endpoint to connect to as string.

 - $auth
     - insert JWT used to connect to endpoint.

 - $unSpamSubject
     - enable "subject" field formatting to make Email less likely to be marked as spam.

 - $generateTextFromHTML
     - fill "text" field with content from "html" field.

 ### Functions

 **NOTE:** if a function finished successfully it returns data, on failure it returns null

 - setEndpoint(string $newEndpoint)
     - override endpoint string

 - setAuth(string $newAuth)
     - override JWT authorization string

 - loginAsUser(string $endpoint, string $user, string $password)
     - returns JWT token when giving valid endpoint, user and password
     - *ONLY use this to create initial JWT and save it*

 - executeQuery(string $endpoint, string $query, string $auth)
     - submits query to endpoint using auth
     - returns query result

 - removeAllHtml($text, array $replaceProjectSpecific)
     - removes all html tags and additional strings in array

 - create(Email $email)
     - sends email to specified endpoint
     - returns the created email id

 - read(string $emailEId)
     - returns email based on $emailEId

 - readStatus(string $emailEId)
     - returns "sent", "rejected" and "status" fields

 - getEmailId(string $emailEId)
     - returns emailId by searching email*E*Id
     - mainly used for specific queries

 - update(Email $email)
     - updates whole email provided
     - eId identifies email to update
     - returns eId of updated mail on success

 - delete(string $emailEId)
     - deletes email based on eId
     - returns eId and id

 ### Email class

 Email class contains getters and setters for all parameters

 ```
-        $attachments -> use Attachment Class
+Attachment $attachments -> use Attachment Class
 bool    $attachDataUrls
 array   $bcc
 array   $cc